AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 AdGuard Mail periodically connects to our server to check the account status.
 The following information is sent:

 - **Authorization token**
+- **User in-app purchase data**
 - **App identifier**
 - **App version**
 - **Device OS**
 - **OS language**
+- **Limits of the free version**: number of aliases and recipients used, emails forwarded to aliases, and emails sent to Temp Mail address

 We need this information to check the account status and authorization on the server.